dangnhat/HA-project/apps/ha_host/README.md

-Application on node in HA system
+Application on Host in HA system
 ======================================